 Although land uses may vary greatly, certain design elements help to provide the best access for pedestrians and maintain the desired modal balance along Avenues.
-In keeping with good design practices and as outlined in the 2003 General Development Policies, nonresidential buildings on Avenues should typically be oriented toward the street and located closer to the street than on Boulevards.
+In keeping with good design practices and as outlined in the 2003 General Development Policies, non-residential buildings should typically be oriented toward and located close to the street.
 Windows and doors should front onto the street, with direct pedestrian access to the streetfront sidewalk.
-Parking should generally be located to the rear or sides of buildings or, in some cases, on-street.
-If parking is located between the street and the building, it should generally be no more than one row, to avoid large expanses of parking that separate buildings from the sidewalks.
-Residential development, particularly single family, may be located further from (but should still face) the street. with direct pedestrian access to the streetfront sidewalk.
+Parking should be located to the rear or sides of buildings or, in some cases, on-street.
+Residential development, particularly single family, may be located further from (but should still face) the street, with direct pedestrian access to the streetfront sidewalk.
 For both residential and non-residential uses, blank walls and non-transparent windows should be avoided along pedestrian areas, to help provide for pedestrian comfort, security, and points of interest.

-Since they serve so many functions and contexts, there are a number of alternative Avenue cross-sections and design teams should carefully review the information on design elements provided later in this section.
+Since they serve so many functions and contexts, there are a number of alternative Avenue cross-sections and design teams should carefully review the information on elements provided later in this section.
 Avenues can have two, three or four lanes.
 Continuous medians are allowed on Avenues, but are not typical.
-Avenue block lengths should be limited to 600' to provide frequent locations for safe pedestrian crossings, as well as frequent, convenient connections to adjacent neighborhoods.
+Avenue block lengths are limited to 600' to provide frequent locations for safe pedestrian crossings, as well as frequent, convenient connections to adjacent neighborhoods.
 Signalized intersections are specially designed for pedestrian crossings, and refuge islands may also be provided between signalized intersections to allow pedestrian crossings.
-Common elements included in all Avenue cross-sections are sidewalks, planting strips or amenity zones with street trees, and bike lanes along both sides of the street.
+Common elements included in all Avenue cross-sections are sidewalks. planting strips or amenity zones with street trees, and bike lanes along both sides of the street.